 What are Bamboo toothbrush bristles made of ?

 - While other bamboo toothbrushes uses plastic bristles, Brush with Bamboo toothbrush has world's first plant based bristles.
-This special soft bristle is made of 62% Castor Bean oil base and 0.1 ounce of nylon.
-This is the latest and the most advanced bio-based bristle in the world today.
-It is bio-based but NOT biodegradable.
+This special soft bristle is made of 100% Castor Bean oil base.

 How to dispose Bamboo Toothbrush or How to Compost Bamboo Toothbrush?